Design Week Portland 2018

 OOzero Charrette

-Over the course of Design Week, Holst transformed a mundane, everyday object into an existentially meaningful item that could go into a survival kit for a speculative future ‘event’ as part of a design charrette and exhibit sponsored by Portland State University.
+Over the course of Design Week, Holst transformed a mundane, everyday object into an existentially meaningful item that could be included in a survival kit for a speculative future ‘event’ as part of a design charrette and exhibit sponsored by Portland State University.

-We transformed a book into an Analog String Clock—a tool to mark the passage of time that reconnects us with a 28-day moon cycle, serves as a daily journal, and requires no technology or electricity to use.
-The string clock uses discs of paper (excavated from the book) to create a daily diary spooled onto a string.
-After 28 days, the string is threaded through the book and across the clock ‘face’ to mark the passage of a month.
-Strings accumulate across the void as months become years, recording not only the experiences of a life but progress towards a post-event recovery and rebuild.
+We transformed a book into an Analog String Clock—a tool to mark the passage of time that reconnects us with a 28-day moon cycle, serves as a daily journal, and requires no technology or electricity.
+The string clock uses paper discs (excavated from the book) to create a daily diary spooled onto a string.
+After 28 days, the string is threaded through the book and across the clock’s ‘face’ to mark the passage of a month.
+Strings accumulate across the void as months become years, recording not only the experiences of a life but also the progress towards a post-event recovery and rebuild.